cockpit-project/bots/HACKING.md

 ## Bots printing output

 The bot output is posted using the cockpitous [sink](https://github.com/cockpit-project/cockpituous/tree/master/sink) code.
 See that link for how it works.

+## Contributing to bots

+Development of the bots happens on GitHub at https://github.com/cockpit-project/bots/

+There are static code and syntax checks which you should run often:

+    $ test/run

+You will need to install the pyflakes and pycodestyle packages for python3 in order to run this script.

+It is highly recommended to set this up as a git pre-push hook, to avoid pushing PRs that will fail on trivial errors:

+    $ ln -s ../../test/run .git/hooks/pre-push